matt-lavinia/discover-meteor/README.md

 This is like a store clerk who not only finds the right book for you, but also follows you home to read it to you at night (which we'll admit does sound a bit creepy).

+This architecture lets Meteor do many cool things, chief among them what Meteor calls database everywhere.
+Simply put, Meteor will take a subset of your database and copy it to the client.

+This has two big implications: first, instead of sending HTML code to the client, a Meteor app will send the actual, raw data and let the client deal with it (data on the wire).
+Second, you'll be able to access and even modify that data instantaneously without having to wait for a round-trip to the server (latency compensation).

 ## Usage

 Clone.